redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

        system.indexes
        user

-The key collection is `meter` which contains the actual metering datapoints, and from which queries on meters, samples and statistics are satisfied.
+At the heart of the datastore is the `meter` collection containing the actual metering datapoints, and from which queries on meters, samples and statistics are satisfied.
 The `alarm` and `alarm_history` collections contain alarm rules & state and audit trails respectively.
 The `project` and `user` collections concern identity, referring to the known tenants and users respectively.
 Whereas the `resource` collection contains an entry per unique metered resource (instance, image, volume etc.), storing the metadata thereof and linking back to the related meters.

 Note also the default indices, which are created on demand: